 A subset of a data warehouse known as a data mart was created to manage a certain division, area, or business unit.
 Every division of a company has its own central data repository or data mart.

 Periodically, data from the data mart is stored in the ODS.
-After then, the data is sent from the ODS to the EDW, where it is used and stored.
+After that, the data is sent from the ODS to the EDW, where it is used and stored.

 Tools for Data Warehousing